Ehanlion/mist_obsidian/-1. Global Lands of Mist/Great Features/The Mist Codex.md

 Inhibitors for all of the planes of existence can be enabled and disabled using this control interface.
 In general the interface is enabling/disabling **inhibitors of each plane.**

 Listings of the Planes: [Overview of the Planes](https://roll20.net/compendium/dnd5e/The%20Planes%20of%20Existence#content)
-1. Material Plane
+1. Prime Material Plane
+2. Echoes
+	1. The Feywilds
+	2. The Shadow-fell
-2. Transitive Planes
+3. Transitive Planes
 	1. Ethereal Plane
 	2. Astral Plane
-3. Inner Planes
+4. Inner Planes
 	1. Elemental Plane of Fire
 	2. Elemental Plane of Water *([[Where the Oceans Lead]] details how this inhibitor was actually ineffective)*
 	3. Elemental Plane of Air
 	4. Elemental Plane of Earth
-4. Outer Planes
+5. Outer Planes
 	1. Upper Planes
 		1. Mechanus
 		2. Arcadia